 Then just drilled that out and replaced the screws (same diameter, but longer) to hold the plywood in place.
 I think there were like 8 screws.
 It’s a quick and easy thing, but definitely recommended!
 It’s awesome to have a flat surface to cook, sit down, organize gear, whatever.

-The question I have, is with lower temperatures/snow/rain, I have been closing the windows of my canopy more during night, causing a buildup of condensation that lines everything by morning.
+The question I have is with lower temperatures/snow/rain, I have been closing the windows of my canopy more during the night, causing a buildup of condensation that lines everything by morning.
 How would you deal with not getting wet due to external forces while at the same time not get wet due to internal canopy sources?

 Condensation is a tricky one.
 Is your canopy lined with carpeting?
 That helps a ton by itself… You might consider gluing in even a partial headliner to help with the problem.

 The other thing you can do is being able to crack open a window, even a little bit.
 I usually open the small window between the canopy and cab.
 Rain usually doesn’t get in, but you cover the little entryway so nothing gets in.

 I’d also just consider adding a tarp entryway to the back of your truck so you can crack the windows and get better circulation.
 I picked up a tarp from Wal-Mart and a few bungy cords for a great and flexible system.